Top Overall Priorities

 The ability of finance leaders to address each of the items on the priority list hinges on the quality and completeness of the data they access, secure, govern and use.
 Forecasting and planning capabilities are being rebuilt to access more data from suppliers, vendors and other external sources.
 Finance teams are eager to get their hands on complete and timely data to help combat fraud and criminal activity (like ransomware), major challenges the pandemic has exacerbated.

-Data ownership is a key component of transformation and varies greatly among organisations.
+Data ownership is a key component of transformation and varies greatly among organizations.
 In a recent roundtable conversation with tech CFOs, one executive explained how integrating various siloed enterprise systems and getting the data to move between those systems was a huge headache until the company implemented a modern data lake to collect data from all systems and serve as a single source of truth.
-The organisation has since realised significant cost savings due to this transformation.
+The organization has since realized significant cost savings due to this transformation.

 Environmental, Social and Governance

 An accelerating imperative for both public and private companies, environmental, social and governance (ESG) initiatives have become a top-of-mind issue for finance leaders across all industries.
-These leaders are laying the groundwork for their organisations to maximise the business value that can be derived from monitoring, managing and reporting all forms of ESG-related performance metrics.
-However, the process requires management teams and boards to first decide the ESG maturity at which their organisations should operate.
+These leaders are laying the groundwork for their organizations to maximize the business value that can be derived from monitoring, managing and reporting all forms of ESG-related performance metrics.
+However, the process requires management teams and boards to first decide the ESG maturity at which their organizations should operate.